Hem1700/sita/README.md

 ### Things to do:

- - Need to integrate VirusTotal, URLScan, and Hunter.io APIs
  - For any attachment hash check use VirusTotal.
-Also see if you can integrate anything else in this
- - Integrate AWS for Sandbox Environment.
+ - Integrate AWS for Sandbox Environment. (just add api and other information and check if it's working)